Story about my Brother, General Hieu

-Another day, I accompanied the General in a visit to same unit at its rear camp.
-At that unit, there was a Sergeant going by the name of Thien, a native of Quang Nam with a giant stature, whose feet’s size was unusually big and the military supply did not carry a boot’s size that fit his feet.
-Consequently, he had to content to wear a pair of rubber sandals which really did not go with his military outfit.
-I did not how the General learned about his predicament, because as soon as he arrived at the camp, the first thing he asked was to see the Sergeant.
+Another day, I accompanied the General in a visit to the same unit at its rear camp.
+At that unit, a Sergeant was going by the name of Thien, a native of Quang Nam with a giant height, whose feet size was unusually big and the military supply did not carry a boot’s size that fit his feet.
+Consequently, he had to content to wear a pair of rubber sandals that did not go with his military outfit.
+I did not know how the General learned about his predicament because as soon as he arrived at the camp, the first thing he asked was to see the Sergeant.
 Then he gave the order to take the money from a special fund to buy a pair of boots built to fit American soldiers’ size at the flea market.
 From there on, our Sergeant proudly paraded around, feeling he was an adequate soldier from head to toe!

 The General also focused on the welfare of his soldiers’ families.
 When he saw that there were no funds to built housing for the soldiers’ families, he coordinated with his American advisor to request the American units garrisoned in the area to contribute building materials to build housing for the 22nd Infantry Division soldiers’ families.

-A housing complex reserved for soldiers’ families belonging to 40th Regiment was built at the elevated land area of De Duc, north of Bong Son, Hoai Nhan District, Binh Dinh Province.
-It comprised hundreds of houses, equipped with kitchen, dining quarter, bathroom and had an adequate utility system.
-Another housing complex reserved for soldiers’ families belonging to 41st Regiment was built at Phu My, also had hundreds of houses similar to the ones belonging to 40th Regiment.
-At Tuy Hoa, Phu Yen Province was another housing complex for soldiers’ families belonging to 47th Regiment.
+A housing complex reserved for soldiers’ families belonging to the 40th Regiment was built at the elevated land area of De Duc, north of Bong Son, Hoai Nhan District, Binh Dinh Province.
+It comprised hundreds of houses, equipped with kitchen, dining quarters, bathroom and had an adequate utility system.
+Another housing complex reserved for soldiers’ families belonging to the 41st Regiment was built at Phu My, also had hundreds of houses similar to the ones belonging to the 40th Regiment.
+At Tuy Hoa, Phu Yen Province was another housing complex for soldiers’ families belonging to the 47th Regiment.

-In particular at the Division’s headquarters, the General gave ordered to 22nd Engineer Battalion to build a primary school.
+In particular, at the Division’s headquarters, the General gave ordered to the the 22nd Engineer Battalion to build a primary school.
 He also instructed the Psychological Warfare Group to coordinate with the Primary Superintendence of Bind Dinh Province to provide teachers for the soldiers’ children.

 A clinic and a maternity facility reserved for soldiers’ families were built with all the amenities.
-22nd Military Medical Battalion provided doctors, nurses and medicines to provide health and maternity cares for soldiers’ spouses and children.
+The 22nd Military Medical Battalion provided doctors, nurses, and medicines to give health and maternity care for soldiers’ spouses and children.

 Furthermore, he also had a vocation training facility built.
 Many classes teaching tailoring lead to job security for the soldiers’ spouses and children.

-In summary, General Nguyen Van Hieu was a genuine and devoted catholic.
+In summary, General Nguyen Van Hieu was a kind and devoted catholic.
 He was caring husband and father, gentile and parsimonious in words.
 Off military duty hours, he was a family man and practicing catholic.
-He was a leader, a brother, a fellow combatant whose life is simple, honest and caring.
+He was a leader, a brother, a fellow combatant whose life is simple, honest, and caring.
 He was a shining model to his family and colleagues.

 LTC Nguyen Nho narrates:

-Pertaining to his simplicity, I recall one time I accompanied General Hieu on one of his missions by helicopter.
-When we came back to the headquarters, it was passed one o'clock.
+About his simplicity, I recall one time I accompanied General Hieu on one of his missions by helicopter.
+When we came back to the headquarters, it was passed at one o'clock.
 We went to the dining hall to be told there were no more foods.
 General Hieu took the news gleefully and went back to the headquarters to take his siesta.
-Half and hour later, the telephone rang to invite General Hieu to return to get his dinner.
+Half an hour later, the telephone rang to invite General Hieu to return to get his dinner.
 He tagged me along.
-At the dining hall we were served with a dish of omelets and some boiled vegetable.
-Since we were very hungry, we ate with great appetite.
+At the dining hall, we were served with a dish of omelets and some boiled vegetables.
+Since we were starving, we ate with a great appetite.